 We find that racial/ethnic achievement gaps within school districts and metropolitan areas average roughly 0.5 to 0.7 standard deviations.
 There is substantial geographic variation in the magnitude of achievement gaps, ranging from nearly 0 in some places to larger than 1.2 standard deviations in others.
-A vector of economic, demographic, segregation and policy variables explain between 64 and 82 percent of the geographic variation in these gaps.
+A vector of economic, demographic, and segregation variables explain between 40 and 71 percent of the geographic variation in these gaps; school quality variables explain an additional 1 to 4 percent.
 The strongest correlates of achievement gaps are racial/ethnic differences in parental education, racial/ethnic segregation, the overall level of parental education.
 After adjusting for variation among places in racial socioeconomic inequality and segregation, many school districts and metropolitan areas have larger or smaller achievement gaps than predicted, suggesting that other forces are at work as well.

-The purpose of this paper is not to estimate the causal effect of any one particular feature of children's environments or of schools on achievement gaps, but rather to provide descriptive analyses that may help to build intuition and generate hypotheses regarding the causes of the observed achievement gaps.
+This paper is not intended to estimate the causal effect of any one particular feature of children's environments or of schools on achievement gaps, but rather to provide descriptive analyses that may help to build intuition and generate hypotheses regarding the causes of the observed achievement gaps.
 Think of this as a necessary, but not sufficient, analysis for understanding the causes of academic achievement gaps-providing a detailed description of the "stylized facts" regarding racial/ethnic achievement gaps.
+By extension, this analysis may help build intuition and generate hypotheses regarding racial inequality more generally.

 Finally, although the ostensible focus of these descriptive analyses is achievement gaps, it is perhaps more appropriate to think of an observed achievement gap as a proxy measure of local racial inequalities in educational opportunity.
 That is, unless one posits large innate racial differences in academic potential (a poistion supported by no credible theory or evidence; for a review, see Nisbett et al. 2012), differences in average test scores must be understood to represent local racial differences in the average availability of opportunities to learn the tested material.
 These differences in opportunity may be present in early childhood, in children's home environments and experiences, in their neighborhoods, their child care and preschool centers, and/or their elementary and middle schools.
 The sociological (and social policy) questions of interest, then, are questions about the relative contribution of these various contexts and experiences in shaping racial disparities in educational opportunity and academic outcomes.
-With this proviso, for consistency with prior literature, we will refer to these differences in opportunity as achievement or test score gaps.
+With this proviso, for consistency with prior literature, we will refer to these differences in opportunity as achievement gaps or test score gaps.